The White German Shepherd is a direct descendant of the German Shepherd Dog, and the two breeds share common roots and are similar in appearance.

-Size: Adult males are about 24 to 26 inches, and Females are 22 to 24 inches, both weighing between 77 to 85 pounds when they’re a healthy adult.
+Size: Adult males are about 24 to 26 inches, and Females are 22 to 24 inches, weighing between 77 to 85 pounds when they’re healthy adults.

-Proportion: The Shepherd Dog is longer than tall, with the most desirable proportion as 10 to 8 1/2.
-The proportional length measurement is taken from the point of the prosternum or breastbone to the rear edge of the pelvis, the ischial tuberosity.
+Proportion: The White German Shepherd Dog is more extended than tall, with the most desirable proportion as 10 to 8 1/2.
+The proportional length measurement took from the prosternum or breastbone point to the pelvis’s rear edge, the ischial tuberosity.

 The head is proportional to the size of the dog.
-Males appear masculine without coarseness, and females feminine without being overly fine.
+Males appear masculine without coarseness, and female’s feminine without being overly friendly.

-Skull & Muzzle: The skull and muzzle are of equal length, parallel to one another, and joined at a moderate stop.
+Skull & Muzzle: The skull and muzzle are of equal length, parallel to one another and joined at an intermediate stop.

 Teeth: Teeth number 42 with 20 upper and 22 lower.
-Teeth are strongly developed and meet in a scissors bite in which part of the inner surface of the upper incisors meet and engage part of the outer surface of the lower incisors.
+Teeth vigorously develop and meet in a scissors bite in which part of the upper incisors’ inner surface meet and engage part of the lower incisors’ outer surface.

 Neck, Topline, Body

-Neck: The neck is strong and muscular, clean-cut and relatively long, proportional in size to the head, and without loose folds of skin.
+Neck: The neck is solid and muscular, clean-cut and relatively long, proportional in size to the head and without loose folds of skin.